Appeals Procedure (refer to pages 15-17)

 Volunteer Deployment and Selection Policy

-AACSB attempts to achieve a range of outcomes in deploying volunteers, including enhancement of the volunteer base to expand overall numbers, development of strong regional pools of volunteers, development of a volunteer base that provides mission fit with multiple types of schools, enhancement of the international composition of teams and assurance of quality consistency.
+AACSB attempts to achieve a range of outcomes in deploying volunteers, including enhancement of the volunteer base to expand overall numbers, development of strong regional pools of volunteers, development of a volunteer base that provides mission fit with multiple types of schools, enhancement of the international composition of teams, and assurance of quality consistency.

 Volunteer Eligibility Policy

-Withdrawal and Re-entry into the Accreditation Procedure
+Withdrawal and Re-entry Into the Accreditation Process